dduan/DrString/Documentation/Configuration.md

   flag with prefix "--no-" can be used on the command line to override its otherwise specified value.
 For example, `--no-needs-separation` will make `needs-separation`'s value to be empty.
-- **Value**: The type or candidate of valid values for this option.
-A type ("String", "Bool") follows Unix command line arguments conventions.
-For
+- **Value**: Valid values for this option.
-  example: `drstring check -i "path/to/a.swift" --ignore-throws=false`.
-The String value could be quoted or not (do quote if want to pass a glob pattern to drstring as opposed to your shell).
 In a config file, the types refers to TOML types.
 When an option is *repeatable*, this is the type for the elements in a TOML list in a config file.
-Some option's value can only be one of several strings.
+Some option's value is a _enum_.
 For these, the list of valid values are listed instead of a type.
+Here's some notes on each value types:
+  * enums: these should be given as strings, but only one of the listed value is valid. take `format`, for example, as command-line argument it should be written as `--format "plain"`.
+  * Int: integer.
+  * String: free form string.
+But its content should still make sense for its purpose (a file path, a pattern, etc).
+  * Bool: In command-line, the option name alone signifies the "true" value.
+Add `no` in front of the command line flag for `false` value.
+For example, `--no-ignore-throws` is the `false` value for `ignore-throws`.
 - **Default**: A default value if none is explicitly specfied.
 Not applicable if the option is *required*.
 - **Command**: The command(s) this option is effective for.